 - Homi J. Bhabha was a talented painter who also enjoyed classical music and opera.
 After his death, his artworks were put up for sale.
 He was a fantastic botanist as well as a brilliant nuclear scientist and physicist.

 - Homi’s father and uncle sent him to Cambridge University to pursue his engineering degree.
 Home, on the other hand, gravitated toward theoretical physics at Cambridge.
 Homi wrote a letter to his father shortly after establishing an interest in physics, in which he expressed his enthusiasm for the subject.
-He penned,

 Return to India